upfrontjs/framework/docs/services/readme.md

 ---

 Upfront provides the implementations for the above interfaces which should cover most use cases.
 If you don't set your own implementation, upfront will fall back to these default services.
-These classes are also available from the [global configuration]((../helpers/global-config.md)) anywhere in your application.

 - [API](./api.md) - implements `ApiCaller`
 - [ApiResponseHandler](./api-response-handler.md) - implements `HandlesApiResponse`

 ### Using Custom Services